aurelia/aurelia/docs/ACKNOWLEDGEMENTS.md

 ## Infrastructure

 * Circle CI - For providing an amazing CI/CD service which has made a world of difference in how we ship quality software end-to-end.
-* Lerna - For enabling us to modularize our platform while still maintaining a simple build, test and deploy workflow.
+* Lage - For enabling us to modularize our platform while still maintaining a simple build, test and deploy workflow.
 * TypeScript - For enabling JavaScript to scale to large codebases and global teams.

 ## Inspiration